drdv/drdv.github.io/src/blog/posts/202412-python-strings.md

 Three clear advantages of the [PEP 393](https://peps.python.org/pep-0393/) approach:

-* An optimized ASCII implementation can be used for the most common (ASCII) case.
+* an optimized ASCII implementation can be used for the most common (ASCII) case
-* The constant number of bytes per code point[^smallest_constant_representation] results in constant-time indexing and facilitates other operations.
+* the constant number of bytes per code point[^smallest_constant_representation] results in constant-time indexing and facilitates other operations
-+ Can handle natively strings containing [non-BMP characters](https://en.wikipedia.org/wiki/Plane_(Unicode)), i.e., code points greater than $2^{16} - 1$.
++ can handle natively strings containing [non-BMP characters](https://en.wikipedia.org/wiki/Plane_(Unicode)), i.e., code points greater than $2^{16} - 1$.

 [^smallest_constant_representation]: The smallest possible is always chosen.